soumenganguly/hardwarecheck/README.md

-This is a basic shell script to check the hardware specs. of your machine.
+This is a basic shell script to test the hardware of your machine.